 First timers to CrossFit would be surprised to see this 'child's play' in their workouts.
 It might look easy - hundred skip ropes scrawled on the board for the WOD, how bad can it be?
-One would wonder why this simple jumping movement is a staple workout in disciplines like CrossFit.
+One would wonder why this simple jumping movement is a staple workout in a multi disciplinary workout like of CrossFit.
 But all your prejudices will start to melt as you start whipping the rope.

 Whole body synchronization.
 “Boxers do it because the precise timing it requires in the movements of the feet and hands.
 It helps in integrating upper and lower body functions, for greater ease and energy efficiency.' says Tim Church, professor at Louisiana State University’s Pennington Biomedical Center.